estruyf/blog-content/content/posts/2024-03-25-using-dev-proxy-in-your-github-actions-workflow-on-ubuntu.md

     echo "https_proxy=http://127.0.0.1:8000" >> $GITHUB_ENV
 ```

+{{< blockquote type="info" text="The commands used in the above GitHub Actions step are very similar to how it is configured on a Docker container.
+You can find the official documentation for the Docker container in [Configure Dev Proxy certificate in your Docker container](https://learn.microsoft.com/en-gb/microsoft-cloud/dev/dev-proxy/how-to/use-dev-proxy-with-dotnet-docker?pivots=client-operating-system-windows#configure-dev-proxy-certificate-in-your-docker-container) documentation section." >}}

-After running this step, you can intercept HTTPS traffic with the Dev Proxy.
+After running this step, you can start intercepting HTTPS traffic with the Dev Proxy.

 ## The complete GitHub Actions workflow